Los Zetas: Territory

 In the early 2010s, analysts indicated that Los Zetas were the largest organized crime group in Mexico in terms of geographical presence.
-They are primarily based in the border region of Nuevo Laredo and Coahuila with hundreds more throughout the country.
-They have placed lookouts at arrival destinations such as airports, bus stations and main roads.
-In addition to conducting criminal activities along the border, they operate throughout the Gulf of Mexico, in the southern states of Tabasco, Yucatán, Quintana Roo, and Chiapas, and in the Pacific Coast states of Guerrero, Oaxaca, and Michoacán, as well as in Mexico City.
+They were primarily based in the border region of Nuevo Laredo and Coahuila with hundreds more throughout the country.
+They placed lookouts at arrival destinations such as airports, bus stations and main roads.
+In addition to conducting criminal activities along the border, they operated throughout the Gulf of Mexico, in the southern states of Tabasco, Yucatán, Quintana Roo, and Chiapas, and in the Pacific Coast states of Guerrero, Oaxaca, and Michoacán, as well as in Mexico City.

-They are also active in several states in the United States, including Texas.
-The cartel also has important areas of operation in Guatemala, where their operations are reported to have begun as early as 2008.
-They are active in Europe, specifically in Italy with the 'Ndrangheta.

-Early in 2012 it was reported that 'Los Zetas' are operating in the northern Venezuela–Colombia border, and have teamed up with the Colombian outfit called Los Rastrojos.
-Together they control the drug trafficking routes in the Colombian La Guajira and the Venezuelan state of Zulia, Colombia as the producing country and Venezuela as the main port route toward the U.S. and Europe.
+They were also active in several states in the United States, including Texas.
+The cartel also had important areas of operation in Guatemala, where their operations are reported to have begun as early as 2008.
+They were active in Europe, specifically in Italy with the 'Ndrangheta.
+Early in 2012 it was reported that 'Los Zetas' were operating in the northern Venezuela–Colombia border, and had teamed up with the Colombian outfit called Los Rastrojos.
+Together they controlled the drug trafficking routes in the Colombian La Guajira and the Venezuelan state of Zulia, Colombia as the producing country and Venezuela as the main port route toward the U.S. and Europe.

 Rivalries

 Indications of the broken alliance between the Gulf Cartel and Los Zetas began in September 2009.
 On 24 February 2010, gunmen onboard hundreds of trucks marked C.D.G, XXX, and M3 – the insignias of the Cartel – clashed with Zetas gunmen in the northern cities of Tamaulipas.
 The clash between these two groups started in Reynosa, and then expanded to Nuevo Laredo and Matamoros.
 The war then spread out through eleven municipalities of Tamaulipas, nine of them bordering Texas.
 Soon, the war reached Tamaulipas' neighboring states of Nuevo León and Veracruz.
-Their conflict also spread to U.S. soil, where Cartel hit men killed two Zeta members in Brownsville, Texas on 5 October 2010.
+Their conflict also spread to U.S. soil, where rival cartel hitmen killed two Zeta members in Brownsville, Texas on 5 October 2010.

 Confrontations between the two groups temporarily paralyzed entire cities in broad daylight.
 Many of the municipalities throughout Tamaulipas were described by witnesses as "war zones", with many businesses and homes burned down.
 In the midst of violence and panic, local authorities and media tried to minimize the situation and claimed that "nothing was occurring", but the facts were impossible to cover up.

 For many years, there were long-fought battles between the Gulf and Sinaloa Cartels, that eventually led the two to reevaluate the situation and decide whether or not this combat was in either organization's best interests.
 The complexity and territorial advantage of Los Zetas forced the Gulf Cartel to seek an alliance with the Sinaloa Cartel and La Familia Michoacana.